Hey there, Admin!

 - Propensity score

-- We strongly suggest that Political campaigns use the Anyone Messaging Strategy, as it is the most flexible option for sending out a high volume of texts.
+- We strongly suggest that Political campaigns leave contacts unassigned, as it is the most flexible option for sending out a high volume of texts.

 - Agents are expected to continue the conversation with contacts.

 - Only use Assigned Contacts if you want to build a relationship between the agent and the contact over time - you may do this if you are building out your volunteer universe.
-Otherwise, it will be easier for your campaign to use FCFS
+Otherwise, it will be easier for your campaign to leave contacts unassigned.

 - Contacts within that group will always get texts from one number regardless of which agent is texting them.

-- Within a group, the conversation thread is transferred to whoever is talking to the contact at that time.
+- Within a group, the conversation thread is transferred to the agent who is talking to the contact at that time.

 - You can set the amount of time you want unread messages to stay with an agent before the conversation is available for another agent in the group to pick up.

-- Generally, text banks and GOTV efforts use “Anyone” assignment strategy to make sure that contacts aren’t left hanging after the text bank is over.
-Team Outreach uses “Anyone” when it doesn’t matter who is speaking to contacts, allowing them to add teammates as agents and they can share the work.
+- Generally, text banks and GOTV efforts leave contacts unassigned to make sure that contacts aren’t left hanging after the text bank is over.
+Team Outreach leaves contacts unassigned when it doesn’t matter who is speaking to contacts, allowing them to add teammates as agents and they can share the work.